ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 revealing sensitive information to the attacker, etc. A user needs to know the contact details of the IT/InfoSec team to raise a complaint.

-5. When a resolver or forwarder forwards the received EDE option, the EXTRA-TEXT field only conveys the source of the error (Section 3 of
-{{!RFC8914}}) and does not provide additional textual information about the cause of the error.
+5. When a DNS resolver or forwarder forwards the received EDE option, the EXTRA-TEXT field only conveys the source of the error ({{Section 3 of !RFC8914}}) and does not provide additional textual information about the cause of the error.

 # I-JSON in EXTRA-TEXT Field {#name-spec}